 In connection with some of these tax audits and assessments, we may be required to pay any assessed taxes, which amounts may be substantial, prior to being allowed to contest the assessments and the applicability of the laws in judicial proceedings.
 This requirement is commonly referred to as "pay to play" or "pay first."
-For example, the City and County of San Francisco assessed us approximately \$3.4 million (an amount that includes interest and penalties) relating to hotel occupancy taxes, which we paid in July 2009, and issued a second assessment totaling approximately \$2.7 million, which we paid in January 2013.
-Payment of these amounts, if any, is not an admission that we believe we are subject to such taxes and, even if such payments are made, we intend to continue to assert our position vigorously that we should not be subject to such taxes.
-In the San Francisco action, for example, the court ruled in February 2013 that we and OTCs do not owe transient accommodations tax to the city and ordered the city to refund the pay first amounts paid in July 2009; we also are seeking a refund of the amounts paid first in January 2013.
-The city has taken the position that it need not refund the pay first amounts until after it has exhausted all appeals.
+For example, the City and County of San Francisco assessed the Company approximately \$3.4 million (an amount that includes interest and penalties) relating to hotel occupancy taxes, which the Company paid in July 2009, and issued a second assessment totaling approximately \$2.7 million, which the Company paid in January 2013.
+Payment of these amounts, if any, is not an admission that we believe we are subject to such taxes.
+In the San Francisco action, for example, the court ruled in February 2013 that we and OTCs do not owe transient accommodations tax to the city and ordered the city to refund the amount paid in July 2009; we also are seeking a refund of the amount paid in January 2013.
+San Francisco has appealed the court's ruling and has not refunded the amount paid in July 2009 pending resolution of the appeal.
+The matter has been stayed while the appeal in another case with the City of San Diego is pending before the California Supreme Court.